 How is the Extended Team Model different from a remote team?

 The extended team model differs from a remote team by being more consistent, more flexible and more reliable.

 Here the key feature of an extended team is that every extended team member is part of the same talent pool.
 They come from a single extended team member provider, such as SoftwareSeni.
-This means they share the same work culture, have the same training (though they may be at different levels of expertise), and have access to the same resources.
+This means they share the same work culture, have the same training (though they may be at different levels of expertise), and have access to the same resources, including dedicated HR and support.
 And for your business, this means you have a single point of contact to deal with for upsizing and downsizing your extended team, swapping in new skillsets and so on.

 The members of a remote team won’t have this additional layer of management.
 You will be managing each remote team member directly with no insight into their working conditions, work habits or day-to-day productivity.

 A remote team will also have to be assembled by going through the same slow hiring process as an in-house team, instead of the rapid selection process used with an extended team provider.